 "That's because the image of shoddy Chinese-owned factories hoodwinking naive American corporations is largely a myth.
 Most big American companies importing products from China own the factories where those products are made or partially own them through a joint venture.
 So the companies themselves are on-scene at the source of the problemóor should beóand they represent the first line of responsibility for dangerous components."
 09-07

-- -Why Parents Should Not Share a Bed With Babies (Time.com)
+- -Editorial: Why Parents Should Not Share a Bed With Babies (Time.com)

 "Those who bedshared moderately nursed for less time but still longer than the women who rarely shared beds.
 So, yes, says study co-author Dr. Fern Hauck, a professor of family medicine at the University of Virginia, 'The two things are quite intertwined, but we believe that bedsharing promoted breastfeeding, not the other way around.' "

 "Still, she cautioned, physiciansí groups are not recommending sharing a bed with baby because placing infants in adult beds is associated with three times the risk of suffocation or SIDS, even among parents who do not drink, smoke or take drugs.
 The risks are even higher for parents who do.
 More research is needed, she says to find other, safer ways to encourage breastfeeding."

 "The American Academy of Pediatrics currently recommends that parents place babies in their own, safe place in the parentsí room.
 It can be near their mothersí bed for ease of nursing, but when finished feeding, mothers should put babies back in their dedicated crib or bassinet."

 - Homeland Security News (Whitehouse - Homeland Security)

 Provides information on the level of risk for attacks by terrorists, news related to countering terrorism within the United States, and more.